Civil rights movement: "Black Power" militants

 Some people engaging in the Black Power movement claimed a growing sense of black pride and identity.
-In gaining more of a sense of a cultural identity, blacks demanded that whites no longer refer to them as "Negroes" but as "Afro-Americans," similar to other ethnic groups, such as Irish Americans and Italian Americans.
-Until the mid-1960s, blacks had dressed similarly to whites and often straightened their hair.
-As a part of affirming their identity, blacks started to wear African-based dashikis and grow their hair out as a natural afro.
+In gaining more of a sense of a cultural identity, Black people demanded that whites no longer refer to them as "Negroes" but as "Afro-Americans," similar to other ethnic groups, such as Irish Americans and Italian Americans.
+Until the mid-1960s, Black people had dressed similarly to whites and often straightened their hair.
+As part of affirming their identity, Black people began wearing African-based dashikis and growing their hair out in natural afros.
 The afro, sometimes nicknamed the "'fro," remained a popular black hairstyle until the late 1970s.
 Other variations of traditional African styles have become popular, often featuring braids, extensions, and dreadlocks.

-The Black Panther Party (BPP), which was founded by Huey Newton and Bobby Seale in Oakland, California, in 1966, gained the most attention for Black Power nationally.
+The Black Panther Party (BPP), founded by Huey Newton and Bobby Seale in Oakland, California in 1966, gained the most national attention for its Black Power activism.
 The group began following the revolutionary pan-Africanism of late-period Malcolm X, using a "by-any-means necessary" approach to stopping racial inequality.
 They sought to rid African-American neighborhoods of police brutality and to establish socialist community control in the ghettos.
-While they conducted armed confrontation with police, they also set up free breakfast and healthcare programs for children.
+While they conducted armed confrontations with the police, they also set up free breakfast and healthcare programs for children.
 Between 1968 and 1971, the BPP was one of the most important black organizations in the country and had support from the NAACP, SCLC, Peace and Freedom Party, and others.

 Black Power was taken to another level inside prison walls.
 In 1966, George Jackson formed the Black Guerrilla Family in the California San Quentin State Prison.
 The goal of this group was to overthrow the white-run government in America and the prison system.
-In 1970, this group displayed their dedication after a white prison guard was found not guilty of shooting and killing three black prisoners from the prison tower.
-They retaliated by killing a white prison guard.
+In 1970, this group displayed their dedication after a white correctional officer was found not guilty of shooting and killing three black prisoners from the prison tower.
+They retaliated by killing a white correctional officer.

 Numerous popular cultural expressions associated with black power appeared at this time.
 Released in August 1968, the number one Rhythm & Blues single for the Billboard Year-End list was James Brown's "Say It Loud – I'm Black and I'm Proud".
-In October 1968, Tommie Smith and John Carlos, while being awarded the gold and bronze medals, respectively, at the 1968 Summer Olympics, donned human rights badges and each raised a black-gloved Black Power salute during their podium ceremony.
+In October 1968, Tommie Smith and John Carlos, while being awarded the gold and bronze medals, respectively, at the 1968 Summer Olympics, donned human rights badges; each raised a black-gloved Black Power salute during their podium ceremony.

 King was not comfortable with the "Black Power" slogan, which sounded too much like black nationalism to him.
-When King was assassinated in 1968, Stokely Carmichael said that whites had murdered the one person who would prevent rampant rioting and that blacks would burn every major city to the ground.
+When King was assassinated in 1968, Stokely Carmichael said that whites had murdered the one person who would prevent rampant rioting and that Black people would burn every major city to the ground.
 Riots broke out in more than 100 cities across the country.
-Some cities did not recover from the damage for more than a generation; other city neighborhoods never recovered.
+Some cities did not recover from the damage for more than a generation; other neighborhoods in those cities never recovered.